MohsinKhan88/enterprise-ai-operations-assistant/readme1.md

 The Enterprise AI Operations Assistant demonstrates how Generative AI and Retrieval-Augmented Generation (RAG) can be used to provide grounded, explainable answers using trusted enterprise knowledge.

-The solution showcases how managed AWS AI services can be combined to build a cloud-native enterprise knowledge assistant without training or fine-tuning a custom Large Language Model.
+Built entirely on managed AWS services, the solution showcases how enterprise knowledge can be transformed into an intelligent operational assistant without training or fine-tuning a custom Large Language Model.

 ---